opensafely-core/airlock/DEVELOPERS.md

 # change endpoint to port local job-server is running on
 AIRLOCK_API_ENDPOINT="http://localhost:8000/api/v2"

-# Set AIRLOCK_API_TOKENT to a valid backend token from your locally running jobserver (find it at staff/backends - any
+# Set AIRLOCK_API_TOKEN to a valid backend token from your locally running jobserver (find it at staff/backends - any
 # valid backend token is accepted)
 AIRLOCK_API_TOKEN="token-from-job-server-backend"
 ```